satzbeleg/torch-hrp/README.md

 ### Multiprocessing on GPU-Server
 The `HashedRandomProjection` layer has methods for multiprocessing of large numbers of examples for inference purposes (i.e. millions).
-These methods were adopted from the [SentenceTransformer code](https://github.com/UKPLab/sentence-transformers/blob/d928410803bb90f555926d145ee7ad3bd1373a83/sentence_transformers/SentenceTransformer.py#L206)
+These methods were adopted from the [SentenceTransformer code](https://github.com/UKPLab/sentence-transformers/blob/d928410803bb90f555926d145ee7ad3bd1373a83/sentence_transformers/SentenceTransformer.py#L206).
+With the following script can be used to figure out how many example fit into the the RAM (e.g. 20 Mio.), and how big the chunk of example for each process can be to fit into the GPU memory (e.g. 4.5 Mio.)

 ```py